AtomicTessellator/fhi-vibes/README.md

 Welcome to `FHI-vibes`, a `python` package for calculating, analyzing, and understanding the vibrational properties of solids from first principles. `FHI-vibes` is intended to seamlessly bridge between the harmonic approximation and fully anharmonic molecular dynamics simulations.
 To this end, `FHI-vibes` builds on several [existing packages](https://vibes-developers.gitlab.io/vibes/Credits/) and interfaces them in a consistent and user-friendly fashion.

-In the documentation and tutorials, knowledge of first-principles electronic-structure theory as well as proficiency with _ab initio_ codes such as [FHI-aims](https://aimsclub.fhi-berlin.mpg.de/) are assumed.
+In the documentation and tutorials, knowledge of first-principles electronic-structure theory as well as proficiency with _ab initio_ codes such as [FHI-aims](https://aimsclub.fhi-berlin.mpg.de/) and high-performance computing are assumed.
 Additional experience with Python, the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/), or [Phonopy](https://atztogo.github.io/phonopy/) is helpful, but not needed.

-Its main features are:
+`FHI-vibes` provides the following features:

 - Geometry optimization via [ASE](https://wiki.fysik.dtu.dk/ase/ase/optimize.html#module-ase.optimize),
 - harmonic phonon calculations via [Phonopy](https://atztogo.github.io/phonopy/),